Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 9. Save the Form after the changes.

-10. Select Options from Tools Menu.
-Uncheck the Status Bar under the Show Option group on View Tab.
-Click Apply and Click OK to close the control.
+10. Select Options from the Tools Menu.
+Uncheck the Status Bar under the Show 'Option-group' on the View Tab.
+Click Apply, and click OK to close the control.

-11. If you have a Macro running several steps of Queries, Macros, and Code, make a copy and rename it as Spl_Report and we will modify it for our demo.
+11. If you have a Macro running several steps of Queries, Macros, and Code, make a copy and rename it as Spl_Report, and modify it for our demo.
 A sample Macro Image is given below for reference.

 The Macro Action Lines